Your browser version is no longer supported, so you may experience issues while using this site.

 Be wary of things that could accidentally cover your baby’s face.
 Your child may look precious laying there with their blankets and teddies, but those items could quickly become hazards with an unforeseen jolt.
 As a driver, you can’t keep an eye on your backseat baby, so it’s best to stay safe and keep any loose items like toys or blankets out of the baby seat.
 Sorry bub!

 Babies shouldn’t spend more than two hours in their infant seat.
 Take regular breaks when driving long distances to avoid extended strain on their spine.

 Having a little person on board is a good incentive to be extra cautious on the road.
 Try to avoid sudden jerks so your baby can get some uninterrupted sleep.
 It’s also important for C-section mummies to avoid the driver’s seat until your doctor gives you the all-clear, which is usually around 6 weeks post-op.
 You want to make sure your wound has healed so you can brake without sharp pains.
 Giving birth can make you feel superhuman, but go easy on yourself.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as AAMI.
-Read the Product Disclosure Statement before buying this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
-The information is intended to be of general nature only.
+Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
+The Target Market Determination is also available.
 We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.